innercoder78/shadow-slave-monitor/README.md

 # SHADOW SLAVE NEW CHAPTER MONITOR

 A small automated monitor that checks for new chapters for the web novel called *Shadow Slave* and sends a notification on your phone when a new chapter becomes available.
-I find it much better than spamming F5 on various websites whenever you see that GuiltyThree (G3) has published a new chapter.
+I find it much better than spamming F5 on various websites whenever new chapters come out.

 ## HOW DOES IT WORK?

 The workflow runs on GitHub Actions.
-It first checks WebNovel for the latest official release.
-If WebNovel shows a new chapter, the monitor stops looking at WebNovel for new chapters and switches to checking other websites until that chapter(s) becomes available.
-Once the new chapter is found on the free websites, it goes back to looking for new chapters on WebNovel.
+It the primary website shows a new chapter, the monitor stops looking at it and switches to checking other websites until that chapter(s) becomes available.
+Once the new chapter is found on the free websites, it goes back to looking for new chapters on the main website.

 When a new chapter is found, the monitor sends a notification through the ntfy app.

-## WHY DO THIS?

-To get the brand-new chapters on WebNovel, you need to pay for them.
-Therefore, I made this quick script using Codex and ChatGPT so people who love Shadow Slave but can’t afford to pay, or don’t want to pay, for the new chapters can still read this magnificent novel!

 ## APP NEEDED ON YOUR PHONE & SET UP